 The Very Basics Of Light

-One of the biggest challenges for me in understanding light was actually understanding how the type of light can affect a photograph.
+One of the biggest challenges for me in understanding the characteristics of light was actually understanding how the types of light can affect a photograph.

 So here are some things to know:

 - The broader the light source, the more diffused or softer it is: So what does this mean?
 Think of a big window with lots of light shining through it or even a very overcast day.
 Here the light rays are scattered, ie diffused, and so all the shadows are softened and you get an even illumination across your image.

 - The narrower or farther away from the light source, the sharper and darker the shadows: If you think of a torch, spotlight or even the sun on a sunny clear day – this kind of direct light all creates shadows.

 In a practical sense, this means that you can get wonderful portraits if your subject is beside a big window with beautiful diffused light – ironically, every bride and groom should be praying for a cloudy wedding day…their photos will be better!

 Of course, this doesn't mean shadows are “bad”.
 Shadows create a sense of three-dimensions.
 They add depth and volume to an image.
 As always, it is about what you wish to achieve with your image, so experimentation is key with both natural light or modified light.

 The direction of light can also have a profound effect on your images.
 The basic directions of light are:

 - Front Light: Front light is the light that is hitting directly your subject or object, illuminating the most “viewable” angle of it from your camera's perspective.